The Top 7 Most Moldy Foods + How To Rid Mycotoxins From Your Diet

 Since this happens so often, I make sure to have my patients test for mold in their home and work environments.
 But when an environment test comes back clean for mold but the urine and blood mycotoxin labs come back high, it usually means it’s time to look at diet.
 People are often surprised to learn that certain common foods can actually contain high levels of mycotoxins that, when eaten on a regular basis, can contribute to these ongoing health problems.

+Like mentioned above, the first step is to remove yourself from the moldy environment whether that’s your physical location or the foods you are eating.
 So if you are looking to eat as clean as possible or suspect a moldy diet might be to blame for your symptoms, take a look at these seven foods:

 Because rice is extremely versatile, it is often used in gluten-free foods and in many cultural dishes around the world.
 Most people tolerate rice well but it is worth noting that it can also be contaminated with mycotoxins.